cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 Technically, there is no need for this wrapper.
 But then, this class should only serve as an example, for demonstration purposes, so please bear with me.
-Also note, that if this type would indeed be useful as it is, it should probably not be a `class` but rather a `struct` or even better a `readonly struct` to emphasis and enforce the point of being a value type and an immutable value type.
+Also note, that if this type would indeed be useful as it is, it should probably not be a `class` but rather a `struct` or even better a `readonly struct` to emphasize and enforce the point of being a value type and an immutable value type.

 However, for the workings in conjunction with the `ConcurrentDictionary<>` this makes no